Calamitous/bouken/README.md

 Please note that the game is currently case-sensitive, so if you have an option to "Eat mushroom", typing "Eat Mushroom" will not work.

-This project was inspired by Osake.
+This project was inspired by [Joshua French](http://github.com/osake).

 Game Structure
 --------------